brunorijsman/rift-python/doc/disaggregation-feature-guide.md

  5. It's not just spine-2 that looks for broken links on spine-1 and routes around those failures using positive disaggregation.
+    Spine-3 does the exact same thing.
-    In general, every node is monitoring every other node at the same level in this manner.
+    In general, every node is constantly monitoring every other node at the same level in this manner.
-    After this example has fully converged, the leaf nodes will end up with an ECMP 2.0.0.3/32 route for leaf-3 that ECMP's the traffic across spine-2 and spine-3 (but not spine-1).
+    After this example has fully converged, the leaf nodes will end up with an ECMP route for leaf-3 (i.e. for prefix 2.0.0.3/32) that ECMP's the traffic across spine-2 and spine-3 (but not spine-1).

 Note that step 5 takes place independently and asynchronously on each spine node.
 Thus, as the positive disaggregation process is converging, the host-specific positive disaggregate